USS Texas (BB-35): Rehearsal

 During the next twelve days, Texas carried out many 14-inch gun-firing exercises with British battleships HMS Ramillies and Rodney.
 The firing was done in conjunction with Royal Air Force airplanes as spotters.
 On 29 April, Texas, Nevada, and Arkansas relocated to Belfast Lough, Northern Ireland.
 There, final preparations were made, including the removal of the airplane catapult and the ship's OS2U Kingfisher observation planes.
 The three pilots who flew Texas's Kingfishers during this period were temporarily transferred to a newly formed squadron, VOS-7, that was composed of the pilots who flew observation and scouting planes from the cruisers Augusta, Quincy, and Tuscaloosa and the battleships Arkansas, Nevada, and Texas.
 VOS-7 received training in defensive fighter tactics, aerobatics, navigation, formation flying and spotting procedures in Royal Air Force Spitfires; they flew spotting missions in the Spitfires because of the threat from German fighters.
-The pilots of VOS-7 would fly spotting missions for the US warships off Omaha and Utah Beaches during D-Day.
+The pilots of VOS-7 would fly spotting missions for the U.S. warships off Omaha and Utah Beaches during D-Day.
 Also, during this time additional radio equipment was added, including a device to detect and jam radio-guided missiles.
 Final exercises were carried out to the south in Dundrum Bay and Belfast Lough.
 During the final preparations, General Eisenhower came aboard on 19 May to speak to the crew.
 On 31 May, the ship was sealed and a briefing given to the crew about the upcoming invasion.
 For the invasion, Texas was designated Bombardment Force Flagship for Omaha Beach, in the Western Taskforce.
-Her firing area of Omaha was the western half, supporting the US 29th Infantry Division and the US 2nd Ranger Battalion at Pointe du Hoc, and the US 5th Ranger Battalion, which had been diverted to Western Omaha to support the troops at Pointe du Hoc.
+Her firing area of Omaha was the western half, supporting the U.S. 29th Infantry Division and the U.S. 2nd Ranger Battalion at Pointe du Hoc, and the U.S. 5th Ranger Battalion, which had been diverted to Western Omaha to support the troops at Pointe du Hoc.

 The Omaha Beach bombardment force consisted of two sections with Texas and the British light cruiser HMS Glasgow responsible for the western half with Arkansas, and the French light cruisers Georges Leygues and Montcalm responsible for the east.
 Also assigned to Omaha Beach were the American destroyers Frankford, McCook, Carmick, Doyle, Emmons, Baldwin, Harding, Satterlee, Thompson, and the British destroyers HMS Tanatside, Talybont and Melbreak.
 Texas was one of only three U.S. battleships (Arkansas and Nevada) that took part in Operation Neptune (D-Day).

 At 02:09 on 3 June, Texas and the rest of the Western Taskforce sailed from Belfast Lough for Normandy.
 In sight, on a parallel course was a group of British ships, including the battleships Warspite and Ramillies.
 At 07:10 on 4 June, the taskforce had to reverse course due to unacceptable weather in Normandy.
 Later that evening, off Lundy Island, the taskforce reversed course and headed for and joined the invasion fleet gathering at Area Z. The invasion fleet then headed south toward Normandy and navigated the German minefield, through which minesweepers had cleared channels; not a single Omaha Beach vessel was lost.